 Help them explore the CSUMB website to find activities, groups, and support systems.
 Have them reach out to their advisor if they are feeling lost.

 Attending college is a milestone event for both students and their families.
 Fall 2020 is an unusual situation.
 Your student is ready to learn to handle tasks and needs as an independent adult, and should be starting to take ownership of their education and their future.
-Parents are encouraged to suppport this life transition as much as possible, even in these challenging remote-learning times, so that your student can adapt and mature.
+Parents are encouraged to support this life transition as much as possible, even in these challenging remote-learning times, so that your student can adapt and mature.

 The most important thing families can do to assist in the process is ask that their student be responsible for themselves.
 While they should reach out for help they must also take an active role in learning about what University policies may affect them during their stay at CSUMB.
 Students must take advantage of campus resources and ask questions to get the assistance they need.
 When your student expresses concern about their progress or academic planning, ask them: